AlexMorOR/Angular.ASP_SearchPosition/README.md

 The .NET 6 based Web App.

-The solution is a N tier Web API that been splitted in 3 layers (Data, API, SPA) The architecture includes Depenency injection (by default), ORM (EntityFramework), RestAPI as a gateway via Controllers, Services, Factories and Decarators to provide different behaviour or additional behaviour, Helpers etc.
+The solution is a N tier Web API that been splitted in 3 layers (Data, API, SPA) The architecture includes Depenency injection (ASP.NET), ORM (EntityFramework), RestAPI as a gateway via Controllers, Services, Factories and Decarators to provide different behaviour or additional behaviour, Helpers etc.

 ### Data Layer: